BrannonKLuong/dropshop_ML_overlay/README.md

 The main function takes two arguments the weights and the video.
 The weights were generated in the previous step and should be an accessible file path.
 The video can be passed in any acceptable format.
 Note: for future implementation, the hope is to replace this video with the camera path.

-1. Start the section of the code and call main
+1. Start the section of the code and call the main
     ```if __name__ == '__main__':
     '''Start Time and End Time is a timer to measure run time'''
     start_time = time.perf_counter()